Install and run the CSET cylc workflow¶

 With the newly created conda environment activated, run the cset

 into a directory of your choosing.
-A sensible choice is ~/cylc-src
+A sensible choice is ~/cylc-src, which is

 the default location where cylc will search for workflows.